 To defeat a combat NPC type you must roll above 75.
 To defeat a non-combat type NPC is a 60.
 To flee an NPC, roll above 50.
 You must roll against each NPC present to flee.

-Classes in the Alliance are considered more like jobs and skills.
+Classes are considered more like jobs and skills.
 Affinity for any of these may be inherited.
 Vocation and skill must be learned.
 Though multi-classing with magic is technically possible, it is very difficult.

 We have no set rules about magic, and fully encourage players to be creative with it!
 However, we are providing a basic rundown of how magic comes to different types of ‘classes’ that a character may categorically fit into.